FedBo29/Design-of-a-High-Energy-Physics-experiment/readme.md

 The tracking system is composed by the beam pipe and two layers.
 After the simulation and the reconstruction, the tracking system has been analysed to evaluate its Efficiency.

-The project has been implemented in C++ and launched by ROOT software by Cern.
+The project has been implemented in C++ and launched with ROOT software by Cern.
 This software was thought to Nuclear Physics topics, but today it is used in several disciplines.
 The entire code is object-oriented with the creation of some custom classes used in the main macros.

 So, the work is divided into: